uncovery/xmpp_error/README.md

 * Multiple recipients for messages

 #### Installation:
-* Setup the required 2 XMPP accounts on your XMPP server
+* Setup the required 2 XMPP accounts on your XMPP server, the server account to send messages from PHP and the client account that received messages.
-* Setup an XMPP client to receive messages for the admin XMPP account
+* Setup an XMPP client to receive messages from the server XMPP account
 * Configure config.default.php as required
 * Rename config.default.php to config.php
 * Test the setup by running test.php .
 If you run this from the command line,